LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 At some point, we can imagine that `Smith` will have completed his work, update the status to `COMPLETED` and send a message to `Neo` with the result of his work.
 This result is what A2A calls an Artifact.
 An artifact is the result of a task it might contain multiple parts with different type of data (text,audio,image,...) giving us multimodal returns.

-You can here after a diagram illustrating the happy flow.
+You can see here a diagram illustrating the happy flow.
 {#mermaid}
 sequenceDiagram
 autonumber